Kentico/AzureStorageProvider/README.md

 If anything feels wrong or incomplete, please let us know.
 Create a new [issue](https://github.com/Kentico/AzureStorageProvider/issues/new) or submit a [pull request](https://help.github.com/articles/using-pull-requests/).

+# Generate NuGet package
+There is already .nuspec file in this repository.
+To generate a new NuGet package:

+* navigate to `K12` folder
+* if you don't have NuGet CLI installed, download it from [nuget.org](https://nuget.org/downloads)
+* run `nuget pack`

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/AzureStorageProvider?pixel)